mattchewtaylor/mattchewtaylor.github.io/_posts/2018-03-13-building-a-better-checkout.markdown

 </div>
 <p class="tc f6 pb3">Competitor survey with direct (green) and indirect (blue) competitors.</p>

-# <span style="color: black;">Analysis</span>
+# <span style="color: black;">Analysis: Part II</span>
-## <span style="color: black;">Synthesizing the data</span>
+## <span style="color: black;">Identifying areas of improvement</span>
 There were a lot of things each competitor did well and... not so well.
-Throughout each experience, however, a few things remained fairly consistent across the board:
+Throughout each experience, however, a few things stood out above the rest:
 <br>

 ### <span style="color: black; font-weight: 600;">Security was front and center</span>
 Great care was taken to ensure the user felt comfortable and in control.
-Through the use of voice, tone, and visual iconography, the UI's were able to communicate safety and security during sensitive input steps.
-A must for any financial service.
+Through the use of language and visual iconography, the UI's communicated safety and security during sensitive input steps in an effort to build trust.
 <br>
 <div class="fluidbox-container w-100">
   <a href="../assets/img/posts/04-building-a-better-checkout/04-comp-analysis-security.png">